Experienced Counsel for Palimony

 Unmarried couples in New Jersey who live together may have specific financial rights and obligations to each other after the relationship ends.
 Often referred to as palimony, the rights and obligations for payment is not at the same level as for a married couple that divorces, but they do exist.

 These rights and obligations are currently in flux.
 If you are an unmarried person who believes that palimony may be an issue at the end of your relationship, you should contact an experienced attorney for more information.
-At Ulrichsen Rosen & Freed LLC, you will find Mercer County palimony litigation attorneys who can explain whether you may be affected by the state’s palimony laws.
+The attorneys at Ulrichsen Rosen & Freed LLC, can explain whether you may be affected by New Jersey’s palimony laws.

 Changing Palimony Obligations